FacuM/moodicial/README.md

 #### Upcoming features

+- Translation support
-- There are some planned features that I can't document yet.
+- There are some other planned features that I can't document yet.

 ## Known bugs